bara2ik/test/README.md

 looks like not

 ## local development
- do something

- this is the difference
+this is a blackjack game

-##end